Updated March 16, 2023

 Let us create threads on very simple examples.

 We are going to see what can go wrong with a race condition that is with unsynchronized code that should be synchronized, and we are going to fix our code using synchronization.
 This first example is very simple; it’s very basic.
 It is just about creating a task.

 A task is an instance of the Runnable interface, let us call it runnable, and we can implement this interface using a lambda expression.
 This task is given to a new thread and executed in the context of this thread.
 So we are just going to print out the name of the thread that is running this task.
 I am running in… Thread.currentThread() is a static method of the Thread class that returns the thread running the current task.
 And we just have to call getName() on this thread object to return the name of a thread, then after we create a Thread instance t = new Thread.
 Passing this runnable as a parameter.
 So this thread is going to execute this piece of code.
 And to launch it. t.start() this is the start() method that we need to call.
 We can also give an explicit name of this Thread using t.setName(“My thread”).
 And now we can execute this code.
 Now instead of the call start() method, we call the run() method, and if we run this code, the problem is that the task is correctly executed, but it is not executed in the thread we have created.
 It is executed in the main thread, which is the thread executing the main method.
 So this run() method should not be called if we want to launch a new thread.

 The methods described by simply Thread are presented in Table.

 Return this thread’s name

 Waits for this thread to die (terminate)

-Whenever this thread was built utilizing an individual Runnable object, after that which usually Runnable object’s run method is called; or else, this method will nothing as well as, returns.
-Whenever thread class can be extended as well as, run() method is over-ridden during sub-class then an over-ridden run() method is called.
+Whenever this thread was built utilizing an individual Runnable object, which usually Runnable object’s run method is called, this method will do nothing and returns.
+Whenever thread class can be extended and run() method is over-ridden during sub-class, then an over-ridden run() method is called.